 The Story

-On September 11th, 2001, four simultaneous terrorist attacks kill nearly 3,000 people in New York, Washington, and Pennsylvania.
+On September 11th, 2001, four coordinated terrorist attacks kill nearly 3,000 people in New York, Washington D.C., and Pennsylvania.

-Half a world away, Usama bin Ladin and his al-Qaida terrorists celebrate in Afghanistan, their presumed safe haven under the protection of the Taliban regime.
+Half a world away, Usama bin Ladin and his al-Qaida terrorists celebrate in Afghanistan, their presumed safe haven, which is under the protection of the Taliban regime.

 Our Afghan allies are waiting.
 They are ready.